Your location: Rideau Canal > Save Our Rideau Home Page

 Esthertown, the construction camp for the Jones Falls dam is visible in the background.
 The larger house on the edge of the hill was the house of contractor John Redpath's half-sister, Elspeth Fairbairn and her husband, who was the Redpath's foreman for the project.

 Why This Save Our Rideau Website

 I am doing this as a personal initiative.
-I've been promoting the Rideau Canal with this website since 1996, with my books, and with public presentations - all done on a volunteer basis.
-I've been worrying for the last few years about the future of the Rideau Canal.
+I've been promoting the Rideau Canal with my www.rideau-info.com website since 1996, with my books about the Rideau Canal, and with public presentations - all done on a volunteer basis.
+I've been worrying for the last few years about the future of the Rideau Canal as I've watched Parks Canada move away from both heritage and public engagement.
 Up to now most of my efforts have been internal, figuring, as a good Canadian, that rational arguments will win in the end and that I should give government the opportunity to "do the right thing".
-But those rational arguments seem to have fallen on deaf ears and things are now getting much worse.
+But those rational arguments have fallen on deaf ears and things are now getting much worse.

 I'd much rather be telling the fascinating story of the Rideau to the public, though my rideau-info.com website, books, newsletters, and presentations, than lobbying the Government of Canada and Parks Canada to support Canadian heritage.
-However the inattention to heritage by Parks Canada, the lack of response to my concerns, and the funding cuts by the Government of Canada, have forced me to spend time on this <sigh>.
+However the inattention to heritage by Parks Canada, their lack of response to my concerns, and the lack of interest in Canadian heritage by now two different governments of Canada, have forced me to spend time on this <sigh>.